lirena00/Manga-Miner/README.md

 # Manga-Miner
-A scraper for mangas which download images and convert them to pdf
+A scraper for mangas which download images and convert them to pdf to enjoy them later